wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- ![image.png](../assets/image_1660386646097_0.png)
 		- #### 4.2 Managing Hard and Symbolic Links
 			- You can use `$ ls */<your-file>` to easily find a file
-			- If you configurate or modify one of the file
+			- If you configurate or modify one of the files
 -
 -
 -